pietrop/align-diarized-text/README.md

 ```

-To troubleshoot the aligement you can also use `generateInteractiveTranscript`, see [example usage in `/src/generate-html-to-check-alignement/`](./src/generate-html-to-check-alignement/example-usage.js) to generate an `index.html` file to troubleshoot the aligement.
+To troubleshoot the aligement you can also use `generateInteractiveTranscript`, see [example usage in `/src/generate-html-to-check-alignement/`](./src/generate-html-to-check-alignement/example-usage.js) to generate an `index.html` file.

 ### **input:**